openocean-finance/openocean-mcp/README.md

-# OPENOCEAN-MCP: Model Context Protocol Server for Decentralized Exchanges
+# OPENOCEAN-MCP Server

+An MCP server for executing token swaps across multiple decentralized exchanges using OpenOcean's aggregation API.

+## Overview

 This project implements a Model Context Protocol (MCP) server to interact with decentralized exchanges (DEXs).
-It allows MCP-compatible clients (like AI assistants, IDE extensions, or custom applications) to access functionalities such as getting quotes for swaps and executing swaps.
+It allows MCP-compatible clients (like AI assistants, IDE extensions, or custom applications) to access functionalities such as getting quotes for swaps and executing swaps across multiple chains.

-This server is built using TypeScript and `fastmcp`.
+This server is built using TypeScript and fastmcp.

 ## Features (MCP Tools)